The process

 What happens if a client doesn’t pay?

 Credit control is handled by the platform, including escalation for overdue invoices.
-The paid-when-paid terms mean the risk is shared: you’re not paid until the client pays.
+In cases where a client genuinely fails to pay, the paid-when-paid terms mean the risk is shared: you’re not paid until the client pays.
 We discuss this clearly during the conversation stage so there are no surprises.

 Is there a minimum billing requirement?